What is So Special About Gold, Frankincense, and Myrrh?

 Sacred Frankincense (Boswellia serrata)

-The resin of Boswellia species have been used in religious, cultural, and medical ceremonies since ancient times.3-4 Frankincense belongs to the family of Burseraceae which consists of 17 genera and 600 species.
+The resin of Boswellia species have been used in religious, cultural, and medical ceremonies since ancient times.3-4 Frankincense belongs to the family of Burseraceae which consists of 17 genera and over 500 species.
 It is estimated that 25 known species belong to the Genus Boswellia, which is located mostly in Arabia, the northeastern coast of Africa, and India.
 There are three species that are considered ‘true Frankincense’ producing trees, Boswellia sacra, Boswellia carterii, and Boswellia frereana.
 Interestingly, Boswellia serrata, has gotten the most attention and may be considered the fourth species.
 Boswellic acids are believed to be the main active constituents.
 According to a 2011 review of Boswellia serrata:3

 The resinous part of Boswellia serrata possesses monoterpenes, diterpenes, triterpenes, tetracyclic triterpenic acids and four major pentacyclic triterpenic acids i.e.B-boswellic acid, acetyl-B-boswellic acid, 11-keto-B-boswellic acid and acetyl-11-keto–boswellic acid, responsible for inhibition of pro-inflammatory enzymes.
 Out of these four boswellic acids, acetyl-11-keto-B-boswellic acid is the most potent inhibitor of 5-lipoxygenase, an enzyme responsible for inflammation.